ammanalt/binance-assessment/README.md

 2. Create `.env` file - see `.env.example` for reference.

-3. To run the scrip
+3. To run the script

    `npm start`